Infini-AI-Lab/MagicDec/README.md

 <br>

 ## Update
 Happy to share the latest update of MagicDec.
-Now MagicDec integerate flashinfer and paged attention to further accelerate inference.
-We add support of SnapKV-based drafting for higher quality speculation.
-Please make sure PyTorch version greater than 2.5 to ensure the new features like custom all-reduce can be used.
+Now MagicDec integerates flashinfer and paged attention to further accelerate inference.
+We add support of SnapKV-based drafting for higher speculation quality.
+Please make sure PyTorch version greater than 2.5 to use the new features like custom all-reduce can be used.

 ## Installation